After seeing promotions about this platform, I decided to do this Survey Momma Review to confirm if it’s a legit site or another scam.

 Survey Momma Review – Free Offers Or Free Scams

 Let me be clear here – The website Survey Momma is not a scam.

 The problem is somehow Survey Momma redirects people to other SCAM websites not affiliated with Survey Momma.

-I’d like to think that the owners of Survey Momma are aware of this.
+It’s possible that the owners of Survey Momma are not aware of this.